williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 which is a [JSON web token (JWT)](https://tools.ietf.org/html/rfc7519) that contains information about an authentication event and claims about the authenticated user that clients can rely on.

-Clients can use any of the following sequences of operations to obtain an Access Token:
+Clients can use any of the following sequences of operations to obtain an ID Token:
 * [Authorization code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) -- the client obtains
 an authorization code from the authorization server's authentication endpoint and uses it to obtain an ID token and an access token from the authorization server's Token endpoint.